Snopex/S_spikestrips/README.md

-# S_spikestrips
-S_spikestrips Esx , QBcore or standalone
+# S_spikestrips Esx , QBcore or standalone

-# Loaf - Spike Strips V2
+# Snopex V2

 Spike strip script for FiveM that only bursts the tires that are touching the spikes.